wixplosives/stylable-intelligence/spec/completions.md

-# completions
+# Completions

-the provider provides completion suggestion when a user types certain characters or pressees "ctrl+enter"
+The provider provides completion suggestions when a user types a trigger character or manually triggers a completion request.

-current trigger charactes:  "." ":" "-" and " "
+Trigger charactes are:  "." ":" "-" and " "

-in the current examples. | denotes the users starting caret position and  $1, $2 etc denote the caret position after completion and the tab order
+In the current examples '|' denotes the user's starting caret position. $1, $2, etc. denote tabstops inside the completion, with $0 being the final cursor position after completion.

 ## available completions

 ### top level directives

-top level directives are allowed only in the top level of the document.
+Top level directives are allowed only in the top level of the document.

 - :import - imports dependencies